robomasterhkust/ros_environment/README.md

   - 6_decision
 - tools

-## Frame definition
+## Frame definition(right handed, all z axises heading upward)
 1. World frame.
-At t = 0, x axis points to the direction of gimbal gunner, origin is at the starting rotation center of gimbal.
+At t = 0, x axis points to the starting direction of gimbal gunner, origin is at the starting rotation center of gimbal.
 2. Chassis frame.
-Any time instant, x axis points to current direction of soldier heading, origin is at the camera on the chassis.
+Any time instant, x axis points to current direction of soldier heading, origin is at the current camera position on the chassis.
 3. Transition frame.
 At any time instant, x axis points to current direction of soldier heading, origin is at the current rotation center of gimbal.
 4. Gimbal frame.
 At any time instant, x axis points to current direction of gimbal gunner, origin is at the current rotation center of gimbal.